alexgbor/backloggd-improved-searchbar/README.md

 2. Go to `chrome://extensions/`
 3. Click the refresh icon on the extension card

-## Known Limitations

-- Only works on user profile pages (`/u/username/*`)
-- Requires manual update to refresh the game list
-- Cache is per-user (switching profiles requires a new cache)

 ## Contributing

 Feel free to open issues or submit pull requests!